-Students are encouraged to contact 1-3 potential Psychology faculty research supervisors faculty supervisors and to discuss a possible program of study prior to formally applying to the program.
-The PGSC considers the suitability of supervisor-student matches when deciding whether to admit an applicant.
+Students are encouraged to contact 1-3 potential Psychology faculty research supervisors to discuss a possible program of study prior to formally applying to the program.
+The PGSC considers the suitability of supervisor- student matches when deciding whether to admit an applicant.